-Governor Pat McCrory and N.C.
-Commerce Secretary Sharon Decker announced today that Trinity Frozen Foods, a frozen food manufacturing company, will locate its operations in Robeson County.
-The company plans to create 149 jobs and invest more than $15 million over the next three years in Pembroke.
+Raleigh, NC - Governor Pat McCrory and North Carolina Commerce Secretary Sharon Decker announced today that Biochemtex will be locating its new cellulosic biofuels production operations in Sampson County.
+The company and its partners plan to create 65 new jobs and invest approximately $200 million over the next three years.

-Governor Pat McCrory and N.C.
-Commerce Secretary Sharon Decker announced today that Ply Gem Industries, a manufacturer of building products, will expand its operations in Columbus County.
-The company plans to create 145 jobs and invest $15.5 million over the next three years in Fair Bluff.
+Governor Pat McCrory and North Carolina Commerce Secretary Sharon Decker announced today that RC Creations, LLC, a seafood processing company, will establish a new facility in Pender County.
+The company plans to create 120 new jobs and invest more than $25 million by the end of 2017.

 Talent and capital are two of the limiting factors for contract research and clinical research companies in the Wilmington area, according to panelists who spoke about their industry at Thursday’s Outlook conference at University of North Carolina Wilmington.